theQRL/theqrl.org/content/blog/2018/the-start-of-a-journey/index.md

 date: 2018-07-03
 author: "Adam Koltun"
 title: "The Start of a Journey"
-subtitle: "TL;DR — We are launched!
+summary: "TL;DR — We are launched!
 The QRL network is one week old.
 Brief overview of media coverage, and a few words on what comes next"
 images:
   - 1-hpTwPBdIofrkUJrmFDHKQ.jpeg
   - 1gpJXbgrYLGGofjqj_5gwGw.jpeg